 How Is the SCC Used in Policy Analysis?

 One of the primary ways the SCC is used in policy design and evaluation is through benefit-cost analysis.
 A benefit-cost analysis compares the total economic benefits of a proposed policy to its total economic costs.
-Take, for example, a regulation that limits air pollution: its total benefits—including those from improvements to public health and the environment due to better air quality—would be compared against the implementation costs, such as the purchasing and installation of equipment to control air pollution.
+Take, for example, a regulation that limits air pollution: its total benefits—such as improving public health and environmental conditions through better air quality—would be compared against the implementation costs, such as purchasing and installing equipment to control air pollution.
 Benefit-cost analysis has been a required part of federal regulatory analysis since it was implemented by the Reagan administration in 1981.

 Using the SCC to Calculate Costs and Benefits of Changing Emissions

 Estimates of the SCC are calculated in four steps using specialized computer models.

 - Step 1: Predict future emissions based on population, economic growth, and other factors.

 - Step 2: Model future climate responses, such as temperature increase and sea level rise.

 - Step 3: Assess the economic impact that these climatic changes will have on agriculture, health, energy use, and other aspects of the economy.